AMilkov/Yii-ECCvalidator2/README.md

 ## 1. Credit Card Validator
 ## 2. Credit Card type recognition
-## 3. Credit Card img tags creator
+## 3. Credit Card image tags creator

 The validator implements Mod 10 algorithm to validate a credit card number.
 Also checks if its prefix and expiration date are correct.